canbeyaznar/prolog-implementation-with-CL/README.md

-# simple-prolog-implementation-with-common-lisp
+# simple-prolog-implementation-with-CL
-simple prolog implementation with using common lips
+Simple prolog implementation with using common lips